blaiti/Blaiti/README.md

 Hi 👋 My name is Skander Blaiti
 ===============================

-Mobile Developer | Top 3% Upwork Freelancer
+Senior Mobile Developer | Top 3% Upwork Freelancer
 -----------------------------

-I specialize in Frontend Web & Mobile Development, coupled with a fervent passion for design.
+I specialize in Mobile Development, coupled with a fervent passion for design.

 * 🌍  I'm based in  Tunis, Tunisia
 * 🖥️  See my portfolio at [blaiti.com](https://www.blaiti.com)